wpietrzakpl/wpietrzak.pl/_pages/about.md

 My IT journey started in 2013.
 Right after when I finished my high school, I landed in small company (my Boss and I) which serve IT services (outsourcing).

-I started work for bigger company where I provided IT support as Junior IT Admin I supported almost everything, from access control devices, through computers, servers to power supplies (UPS)
+Later, I started work for company where I provided IT support as Junior IT Admin I supported almost everything, from access control devices, through computers, servers to power supplies (UPS)

 It comes a time where I consider to change the place where I work, I learnt a lot, and I felt it's a right time!